Boiler Cap Issues

 💡 The wooden cap may expand slightly after multiple heat cycles, making it more difficult to remove and install the gauge.
 Don't hesitate to apply firm pressure on the back where the Allen key inserts to push it out.

-Boiler Cap Not Clicking but Not Leaking
+Boiler Cap Not Clicking or Leaking

 💡 The boiler cap may be slightly harder to screw in after installing the new O-ring.